mhastu/bac/README.md

 | `_rmc.set` | after removing independent components, before finishing preprocessing |
 | `.mat.set` | after finishing preprocessing                                         |

+# A word on parallelisation and GPU usage
+This package uses `parfor` to run a for loop on multiple workers (see `best_timepoint.m`) and also Matlab's built-in function `gpuArray` (see `scov.m`).
+Both are great ways to quickly use multi core CPUs and GPUs without changing much code, but also lack some logic behin the curtains.
+Using both with a single GPU may result in an 'Out of memory on device' error and I found no other way to fix it, than just using fewer workers.
+What I tried:
+- Check available GPU memory before transferring arrays, using `D = gpuDevice; D.AvailableMemory`.
+It seems that this is not real-time data and therefore too slow.
+- Catch the error using `try...catch`.
+The error somehow just gets through.
+Maybe `try` only works in a non-parallel context?

 ---
 # References
 [^datensatz_studie]: [Müller-Putz et al., 2020] Schwarz, A., Escolano, C., Montesano, L., Müller-Putz, G. (2020).
 "Analyzing and Decoding Natural Reach-and-Grasp Actions Using Gel, Water and Dry EEG Systems" Frontiers in Neuroscience 14. https://doi.org/10.3389/fnins.2020.00849